n3oltd/support/docs/01-engage/02-accounts/04-account-profile/02-giving/index.md

 ![Pledge Information](./pledge-info.png)

-You can view and edit any pledge's information via the **blue pen icon** in the top corner.
+You can view and edit any pledge's information via the **pen icon** in the top corner.
 Update a pledge's *name, date and allocations* respectively and **Update**.
 You can view the *balance allocated and ledger list* also.

 Similarly, you can donate more to this pledge via **Donate to this Pledge** option.
 For more detail, view the Enter Donation documentation(link).
 Also, you can perform other functions via the **three(...) dots** option like: